St Leonards Pier Rebuild and Local Port Area Plan

 Background

-Located on the Bellarine Peninsula, St Leonards Pier is popular with people accessing the many great recreational walking, boating and fishing opportunities on offer in Port Phillip and holds significant value to locals and visitors alike.
+Located on the Bellarine Peninsula, St Leonards Pier is popular with people accessing the many great recreational boating and fishing opportunities on offer in Port Phillip Bay and is valued by locals and visitors.

-The planning process will consider the following known challenges and other relevant matters that are raised throughout the process.
+The planning process considered known challenges and relevant matters raised throughout the process, including:

-- A functional on-water layout which enhances activity, movement and use and considers impacts on swing moorings, dredging, fairways and berthing
+- a functional on-water layout that enhances activity, movement and use and considers impacts on the swing moorings, dredging, fairways and berthing, maritime heritage values and marine values

 Project funding